Explore health content from A to Z.

 High blood pressure makes the heart work harder to pump blood.
 Frequent high blood pressure can also cause changes in the artery walls.
 The walls thicken and become rough, which leads to a buildup of plaque (a fatty material).
 This can damage the arteries.
 It can also reduce blood flow through the artery.
 If blood pressure is not controlled, all these effects can lead to serious health problems.
 These include heart disease, heart attack (also known as acute myocardial infarction, or AMI), stroke, kidney disease, and blindness.

-Your blood pressure is too high if it measures 140/90 (140 over 90) or higher most of the time.
+An example of a blood pressure measurement is 120/70 (120 over 70).
 The top number is the pressure of blood against the artery walls during a heartbeat (systolic).
 The bottom number is the pressure of blood against artery walls between heartbeats (diastolic).
+Talk with your health care provider to find out what your blood pressure goals should be.

 If your blood pressure is too high, work with your doctor on a plan for lowering it.
 Below are steps you can take that will help lower your blood pressure.

-Choose heart-healthy foods: Eating healthier meals helps you control your blood pressure.
+Choose heart-healthy foods.
+Eating healthier meals helps you control your blood pressure.
 Ask your doctor about the DASH eating plan.
-This plan helps reduce blood pressure.
+This plan helps reduce blood pressure by limiting the amount of sodium (salt) you have in your diet.

-Feeling okay does not mean that blood pressure is under control.
+Feeling OK does not mean that blood pressure is under control.
 Likewise, feeling bad doesn’t mean it’s out of control.
 The only way to know for sure is to check your pressure regularly.

 Medication is only one part of controlling high blood pressure.
 You also need to manage your weight, get regular exercise, and adjust your eating habits.